Geal/langsec-2017-usenix-article/article.md

 That way, you can freeze the dependency list of an application and make its compilation reproducible, while keeping a simple way to update dependencies when needed.

+# Start integrating some Rust

-Once you have the buildsystem set up, you can start integrating Rust code.
+Once you have the buildsystem set up, you can start actually writing Rust code.
 We would recommend that you develop the nom parser in a separate
 crate: that way, you can reuse it in other projects (Rust or other languages), and you can employ Rusts's unit testing and fuzzing facilities.